Products and Services

 HEALTHeCOMMUNITY Portal

 Value to providers: The single sign-on provides ease of access, eliminating the need to enter credentials multiple times, while providing security and assurance that a user accessing clinical information is authorized to do so.
-To the community providers, the portal provides a single location for secure access to a variety of health care applications hosted by multiple entities.
+To community providers, the portal provides a single location for secure access to a variety of health care applications hosted by multiple entities.

 Query Based Patient Summary Record